 Forms of Communication

 The prevalence of email today makes written communication the default for sending a message.
 Email messages are great because you can send them pretty much whenever and from wherever.
 But sometimes a phone call, text message, video call, or in-person meeting could be much more effective.
 For example, if I need an answer immediately, I usually start with a phone call and follow up with a text message if I really need the answer now.
-If I want to build a relationship and not just complete a task, a video call or an in-person meeting at Scottsdale event venues is the way to go for me.
+If I want to build a relationship and not just complete a task, a video call or an in-person meeting is the way to go for me.
 I’d say that at least 80 percent of my communications are still email-based; email works well when my timeline for action is flexible and I want to keep detailed task notes for future reference.

 Something that I continue to struggle with is the formality I use when preparing emails for clients and clients of clients.
 Starting with “Dear, [first name]" seems far too old fashioned for me; it just doesn't work with my e-voice and writing style.
 If I'm really comfortable with the person (e.g., family, friends, and my closest clients), I'll address them by first name alone.
 I can't seem to figure out how to start an email to a client of a client, though.
 For the longest time, I've opted to use a time-based salutation, like "Good morning” or “Good afternoon,” but there are a few situations when this gets tricky: